CCDC Nationals in San Antonio, TX

 I will point out though, that since ESXis are out of scope, it's essentially impossible for the red team to "win".
 We can revert forever, one at a time, all at once, as many times as we need to.
 The boxes are not /that/ vulnerable.
 If I revert, maybe even take it offline, fix the couple flaws, change webapp credentials, and throw up a firewall, there's literally no attack surface for the red team.
 They can't poison backups.
 They can't mess with VM consoles.
 Then it becomes, drop an 0-day on this webapp or go home.
 And if you do, I'll just make the filesystem read-only, or put it in a container!

 The red team debrief this year, while fun, smelled a lot like defeat.
-I think the tide is turning in this medium-scale collegiate computer security event, in favor of the defenders.
+I think the tide is turning, in this medium-scale collegiate computer security event, in favor of the defenders.

 Injects